IsaraSE/appointment-ms/docs/API_DOCUMENTATION.md

 ### Service Registry (`eureka-server`)
 **Port:** `8761`
 Acts as the dynamic DNS and Address Book for the microservices.
 Every service securely registers its dynamic container IP and Port here on startup.
-This allows them to find each other by logical application names (e.g., `user-service`) rather than hardcoded static IPs, enabling API Gateway routing and OpenFeign client-side load balancing.
+This allows them to find each other by logical application names (e.g., `patient-service`) rather than hardcoded static IPs, enabling API Gateway routing and OpenFeign client-side load balancing.

 ### Distributed Configuration (`config-server`)
 **Port:** `8888`